gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

        extern void do_something_else (void);

-Libraries built as explained above can be used from any program, provided that the elaboration procedures (named ``mylibinit`` in the previous example) are called before the library services are used.
-Any number of libraries can be used simultaneously, as long as the elaboration procedure of each library is called.
+Libraries built as explained above can be used from any program, provided the elaboration procedures (named ``mylibinit`` in the previous example) are called before any library services are used.
+Any number of libraries can be called from a single executable as long as the elaboration procedure of each library is called.

 Below is an example of a C program that uses the ``mylib`` library.